The Print Making Process

 The ink I used is oil-based archival quality, but can be cleaned up with soap and water (no need for scary chemicals).

-Your print will be delivered in a recycled, recyclable cardboard and paper envelope.
+Your print will be delivered in a recycled, recyclable cardboard and paper envelope or a sturdy cardboard tube depending on its size.

 The print itself is wrapped in a bio-based film made of GM free woodpulp sourced from sustainable managed locations.
 The film is Home Compostable and can also be put in your garden waste recycling bin.
 This replaces the single-use cellophane plastic that is more usually used for protecting prints.